How Marriage Affects Car Insurance: Savings & When to Combine Policies

 Timeline Matters

-While there's no fixed legal deadline to add a spouse, act immediately after marriage.
+While there's no fixed legal deadline to add a spouse, act within 30 days of marriage.
 Delays can result in denied claims if your unlisted spouse has an accident while driving your vehicle.

 What Happens If You Don't Update